-Any person who unlawfully hinders the burial of the dead body of any person or who, without lawful authority in that behalf or otherwise than in accordance with rules made by the Minister responsible for health (which rules the Minister is hereby authorised to make) disinters, dissects or causes damage to the dead body of any person or who, being under a duty to cause the dead body of any person to be buried, wilfully and without lawful authority in that behalf neglects to perform that duty, shall be guilty of an offence.
+Any person who unlawfully hinders the burial of the dead body of any person or who, without lawful authority in that behalf or otherwise than in accordance with rules made by the Minister responsible for health (which rules the Minister is hereby authorised to make) disinters, dissects or causes damage to the dead body of any person or who, being under a duty to cause the dead body of any person to be buried, willfully and without lawful authority in that behalf neglects to perform that duty, shall be guilty of an offence.

-129. Uttering words with intent to wound religious feelings
+129. Uttering word with intent to wound religions feelings

-Any person who, with the deliberate intention of wounding the religious feelings of any person, utters any word, or makes any sound in the hearing of that person or makes any gesture in the sight of that person or places any object in the sight of that person, is guilty of an offence and is liable to imprisonment for one year.
+Any person who, with the deliberate intention of wounding the religious feelings of any person, utters any word, or makes any sound in the hearing of that person or makes any gesture in the sight of that person or places any object in the sight of that person, commits an offence and upon conviction is liable to a fine of not less than three million shillings or to imprisonment for a term of not less than one year.

-Chapter XV Offences against morality (ss.
-129A-162)
+Chapter XV Offences against morality